pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-on-google-appengine.rst

 platform as a service (PAAS) because it provides specific utilities for things like data persistence, authentication and user management.

 .. note:: If you don't mind following "the App Engine way" the benefit is a free platform for deploying webscale applications on infrastructure managed by Google.
 App Engine has a threshold at which point you will need to pay about USD $9 per month, this fee increases as you consume more resources.
-While App Engine is great for some application there has been `discussion about App Engine charges`_ which suggest some applications are not economical on GAE.
+While App Engine is great for some applications there has been `discussion about App Engine charges`_ which suggest some applications are not economical on GAE.

 .. note:: How is the PAAS approach different from normal webhosting?
 Do you know of any other PAAS systems?
 Also, it might be a good exercise to read about IAAS and SAAS.